kokevin678/project2/README.md

 ## Technologies Used
 - HTML - Used to create elements on the DOM
 - CSS - Styles html elements on page
-- Bootstrap -
+- Bootstrap - CSS framework
-- Howler -
+- Howler - Audio interaction
 - Git - Version control system to track changes to source code
 - GitHub - Hosts repository that can be deployed to GitHub Pages
-- HeroKu -
+- HeroKu - Plateform to deploy app on cloud

+## API Call

+## API response